B-chandru/tabdesign/README.md

 # tabdesign.

-This repo is used to create a Chrome extension that can change the tab design like you designed and also add the dark and grenn based theme .
+This repo is used to create a Chrome extension that can change the tab design like you designed and also add the black and green based theme .